 Where to Stop

 After your exploration, visit nearby Pho Bar to replenish your energy with a fresh and light Vietnamese dish.
-Pair your meal with something from the extensive drink menu; we suggest the special boba tea or a freshly made fruit-infused slushy.
+Pair your meal with something from the extensive drink menu; we suggest the special tropical island boba tea.

 Beaverdam Reservoir Trail